coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 physicians but believe they are immune from the effect, we believed that we will be immune to the hard math of the markets by building a brilliant product.
 The math, of course, eventually caught up with us.

-To paraphrase Charlie Munger, we tried very hard to be smart but didn't try hard enough not to be stupid.
-Building an intuition for making better decisions by avoiding standard failure modes like this also takes significant concerted effort.

 // TODO: base rates, ask others